 Your brand should always be relevant.
 If you ever find that you’re out of the loop, whether that’s regarding new technologies or trends, you will lose valuable customers.
 These days, the public expect the companies they use to be modern and ahead of the curve.
 If you’re not, you’ll find that your level of customer engagement starts to drop.

 Hack: Engage with your audience more!
 It really is as simple as that.
 And how do you better engage with them?
 You need to know who you are dealing with.
-If you still don’t really know who your target audience is, you can find more out about getting to know them by reading this blog post.
+Find out who your target audience is.

 Once you understand your audience, know their communication preference, and understand exactly what it is that they want; you will become a lot more relevant to them.
 Don’t forget that their wants might change over time too—as long as you think outside the box and adapt to these changes, you won’t ever lose your relevance.